 Currently, goods imported into the EU below the threshold of 22 Euros were exempted from paying VAT.
 As of July 1, 2021, this threshold will expire, and all goods bought online by EU consumers from sellers outside the EU will be subject to VAT according to European regulations.

 Creating a more level playing field for EU and non-EU traders might decrease sales from outside the EU.
 However, this will mainly be the case for dubious and fraudulent traders.
 At the same time, it offers opportunities for trustworthy sellers from outside the EU, enabling them more certainty about final prices to their EU customers.
 With the current regulations, a considerable number of parcels are refused by European consumers upon arrival as they are confronted with additional VAT and clearance fees from postal or courier operators.

 What merchants can do now

 European merchants have two options for tax return inside the EU:

 - Declaring VAT for each European country they sold products or services to.

 - Register for the Union scheme to use the new one-stop-shop system by the Tax and Customs administration.
-(Merchants from the Netherlands can register from April 1 onwards.
+(Merchants from the Netherlands can register now.
 See more information here.)

 With more than 20 years of experience in ecommerce we can help you adapt to the ever-changing demands of changed regulations and market trends.